 After watching the videos, panelists completed a self-evaluation that allowed them to judge their level of understanding of the material and ask questions before their panel.
-Most panelists (92% to 96% per topic, across panels) rated their understanding of topics as excellent or good for each topic.
-Two questions asked on the survey were addressed during the virtual meetings.
-The remaining six questions pertained to topics not relevant to the ratings panel (e.g., more information about documentation for DLM eligibility criteria) and were answered via follow-up emails.
+Panelists rated their understanding of topics as excellent or good for each topic (93% to 100% per topic, across panels).